School fire safety

 Business fire safety

-Many businesses may be closed or operating with reduced staff numbers, it’s important to still consider the appropriate fire safety measures including the following:
+Many businesses may be operating with reduced staff numbers, it’s important to still consider the appropriate fire safety measures including the following:

 - fire safety systems within your premises still need to be maintained.
 Review your Fire Safety Risk Assessment as circumstances change and implement any necessary control measures